Department Scholarships

 Scholarship for M.S.
 Degree in Biostatistics

-The Department of Biostatistics and Computational Biology at the University of Rochester School of Medicine and Dentistry is proud to be able to offer a limited number of scholarships for full-time study to qualified incoming applicants to our M.S. program in Biostatistics.
-These scholarships will support 35% of the program’s tuition costs.
-The overarching goal of the M.S. program is to offer advanced training in Biostatistics that will better prepare students for fulfilling careers in academia, government, and industry.
+The University of Rochester School of Medicine and Dentistry is proud to offer a limited number of scholarships for qualified incoming applicants to our M.S. program in Biostatistics that will support a portion of the program’s tuition costs.
+The overarching goal of the graduate program is to offer advanced graduate-level training that will better prepare students for fulfilling careers in academia (including but not limited to PhD-level study), clinical care, government, and industry.
+The Department of Biostatistics and Computational Biology is strongly committed to promoting and supporting educational access in its training of the next generation of biomedical and health sciences professionals.

-The department is strongly committed to promoting and supporting candidates with different backgrounds in its training of the next generation of health sciences research professionals.
-We are especially interested in attracting high performing students with undergraduate degrees in statistics, mathematics, computer science, and data science.
+The number of scholarships offered varies, and intends to cover 35% of tuition costs for full-time study.
 Qualified scholarship applicants must be (i) pursuing, or have obtained, a bachelor's degree in the indicated field(s) with a major GPA exceeding the equivalent of 3.5 on a 4.0 scale; (ii) determined as having substantively met all relevant admission requirements; and, (iii) United States citizens or permanent residents.
 In addition to major GPA, the assessment of merit will additionally consider overall academic excellence, curricular rigor, and evidence of prior research experience.
+Scholarships can only be offered to support students engaged in full-time study.

 Scholarship for M.A.
 Degree in Statistics

-The Department of Biostatistics and Computational Biology at the University of Rochester School of Medicine and Dentistry is proud to be able to offer a limited number of scholarships for full-time study to qualified incoming applicants to our M.A. program in Statistics.
-These scholarships will support 35% of the program’s tuition costs.
-The overarching goal of the M.A. program is to offer advanced training in Statistics that will better prepare students for fulfilling careers in academia (including PhD-level study), government, and industry.
+The University of Rochester School of Medicine and Dentistry is proud to offer a limited number of scholarships for qualified incoming applicants to our M.A. program in Statistics that will support a portion of the program’s tuition costs.
+The overarching goal of the graduate program is to offer advanced graduate-level training that will better prepare students for fulfilling careers in academia (including but not limited to PhD-level study), clinical care, government, and industry.
+The Department of Biostatistics and Computational Biology is strongly committed to promoting and supporting educational access in its training of the next generation of biomedical and health sciences professionals.

-The department is strongly committed to promoting and supporting candidates with different backgrounds in its training of the next generation of health sciences research professionals.
-We are especially interested in attracting high performing students with undergraduate degrees in statistics, mathematics, computer science, and data science.
+The number of scholarships offered varies, and intends to cover 35% of tuition costs for full-time study.
 Qualified scholarship applicants must be (i) pursuing, or have obtained, a bachelor's degree in the indicated field(s) with a major GPA exceeding the equivalent of 3.5 on a 4.0 scale; (ii) determined as having substantively met all relevant admission requirements; and, (iii) United States citizens or permanent residents.
 In addition to major GPA, the assessment of merit will additionally consider overall academic excellence, curricular rigor, and evidence of prior research experience.
+Scholarships can only be offered to support students engaged in full-time study.